Vishnu-V-Dev-clg/seren_stress_app/README.md

 # 6. Stress Classification Model

-The system uses a supervised machine learning approach to analyze physiological features extracted from the GSR signal.
-Initially, the model performs **binary classification** to determine whether the user is in a **relaxed state or a stressed state**.

-### Binary Classification

-The trained model outputs a binary prediction:

-* **0 → Relaxed State**
-* **1 → Stressed State**

-These predictions are generated using statistical features extracted from the processed GSR signal, including mean, variance, and peak values.

 ### Multi-Level Stress Categorization

 To provide a more informative stress analysis, the binary prediction results are further mapped into **four stress intensity levels** based on the magnitude and trend of the GSR signal.